JonasAlfredsson/anibg/README.md

 ## Resources

-The subreddit [LivingBackgrounds][16] is quite nice if you are looking for content to use as a living background, and so it the YouTube channel [AA VFX][17].
+The subreddit [LivingBackgrounds][16] is quite nice if you are looking for content to use as a living background, and so is the [AA VFX][17] YouTube channel.
 [Beeple Crap][21] has also some really nice animations, but you usually have to remove a couple of frames from the videos to have them loop seamlessly.